 Managed Endpoints API

-Please mind that full and exact URL of the managed endpoint can be found in the Managed endpoint UI!
+Please mind that the full and exact URL of the Managed endpoint can be found in the Managed endpoint UI!
 The format is:POST https://<api-domain>/webxp/s/<project-id>/managed-endpoints/<managed-endpoint-id>

-To achieve the vision of true omnichannel personalization with superior customer experience, Managed Endpoints (also known as server-side rendering or server-side personalization) offers the flexibility to leverage customer data within Bloomreach Engagement to personalize any customer touchpoint, while maintaining fast load times, better page performance and higher security.
+To achieve the vision of true omnichannel personalization with superior customer experience, Managed endpoints (also known as server-side rendering or server-side personalization) offer the flexibility to leverage customer data within Bloomreach Engagement to personalize any customer touchpoint while maintaining fast load times, better page performance and higher security.

-Managed endpoints return personalized HTTP responses in a format defined by you and so suit your needs the best.
+Managed endpoints return personalized HTTP responses in a format you defined that best suits your needs.

 Why we developed this feature

-Customers need their experiences to be personalized and tailored uniquely for them.
-That is because personalization has a significant impact on order value, purchase frequency, overall revenue, and customer loyalty.
+Customers need their experiences to be personalized and tailored uniquely to them.
+Personalization significantly impacts order value, purchase frequency, overall revenue, and customer loyalty.

 However, mere pre-built channels and templates, scheduled exports, rigid APIs, or webhooks to retrieve data can be limiting.
-We developed the Managed Endpoints API so that you can get back a personalized response in a format defined by you to truly personalize the customer experience on any third-party application or channel.
-Thus, the benefits of this feature include flexibility as well as enhanced security, and higher speed to run advanced use cases.
+We developed the Managed endpoints API so that you can get back a personalized response in a format you defined to truly personalize the customer experience on any third-party application or channel.
+Thus, the benefits of this feature include flexibility, enhanced security, and higher speed to run advanced use cases.

 How it works